9 Oct 2015 - 17 Jan 2016

 29 May - 20 September 2015

 The “Drawing Now” exhibition will first open at the Albertina Museum in Vienna, Austria, providing an up-to-date survey of drawing, painting and illustration in contemporary art.
 It showcases the viewpoints of around 45 international artists who collectively represent contemporary drawing and who, individually, are taking it in a direction of their own.
 “Drawing Now” sheds light on the diversity of issues that artists articulate with the aid of drawing, and shows drawing in its exciting dimensions and manifestations.
-Drawing Now” is the product of the collaboration with the Stedelijk Museum voor Actuele Kunst (S.M.A.K.) in Ghent, Belgium, where the exhibit will be shown after its display at the Albertina in the autumn of 2015.
 Participating artists: Tomma Abts, Silvia Bächli, Anna Barriball, Marc Bauer, Michaël Borremans, Andrea Bowers, Olga Chernysheva, Amy Cutler, Tacita Dean, Sonja Gangl, Nikolaus Gansterer, Monika Grzymala, Toba Khedoori, Los Carpinteros, Constantin Luser, Lotte Lyon, Julie Mehretu, Aleksandra Mir, Muntean/Rosenblum, Paul Noble, Jockum Nordström, Micha Payer und Martin Gabriel, Fritz Panzer, Dan Perjovschi, Chloe Piene, Robin Rhode, Mithu Sen, David Shrigley, Paul Sietsema, Tatiana Trouvé, Ignacio Uriarte, Marcel Van Eeden, Erik Van Lieshout, Sandra Vásquez de la Horra, Jorinde Voigt.

 22 May - 22 June 2015

 Nikolaus Gansterer was selected to participate at the 12th Havana Biennial in Cuba.
-The Biennial will not have a central core exhibition in Havana but will take place at various ranges of the urban fabric: universities, research centers and everything that makes possible the integration of art and can be used as site and as work material.
+The Biennial does not have a central core exhibition in Havana but takes place at various ranges of the urban fabric: universities, research centers and public spaces that makes possible the integration of art and can be used as site and as work material.
 The curatorial concept “Between the idea and the experience” aspires to settle in the interstices of the city to facilitate work.
-In order to develop work Nikolaus Gansterer will go on a 3 week research journey to Cuba in January/February 2015.
+In order to develop the work Nikolaus Gansterer went on a 3 week research journey to Cuba in January/February 2015.

 13 May - 13 June 2015